BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Exquisite Mithril Armour** `PASSIVE`

-[Mithril armour][Mithril Armour] that adds 4 to Durin's Defence rather than the usual 3 (already included in his profile).
+This is a set of Unique [Mithril Armour][Mithril Armour] that will add 4 to Durin's Defence rather than the usual 3 (already included in his profile).

 - **Durin's axe** `ACTIVE`

-[Master-forged][Master-Forged] [two-handed weapon][Two-handed Weapon].
-Durin may re-roll a single D6 when making a Duel roll.
+This is a Unique [Master-forged][Master-Forged] [two-handed weapon][Two-handed Weapon].
+Additionally, Durin may re-roll a single D6 when making a Duel Roll.

 - **The Horn of Zirakzigil** `ACTIVE`

-A [war horn][War Horn] which also gives Durin the [Terror] special rule.
+This is a Unique [war horn][War Horn], which also gives Durin the [Terror] special rule.

 - **The Ring of Durin** `PASSIVE`

-Once per game during the Priority phase, after both sides have rolled their dice, you can re-roll your side's Priority roll.
+This is a Unique piece of wargear.
+Once per game during the Priority Phase, after the roll for Priority has taken place, the bearer of the Ring of Durin can re-roll their side's Priority Roll.

 - **The Crown of Kings** `PASSIVE`

-For each Wound he suffers, roll a D6.
-On a 6, the Wound is prevented and ignored.
+This is a Unique piece of wargear.
+Whenever Durin suffers a Wound, roll a D6.
+On a natural 6, the Wound is prevented and is ignored.

+Any Khazad Guard in Durin's Warband upgraded to Hearthguard have the [Burly] special rule.

 </div>